 BEATSON, PATRICK, ship’s captain, shipbuilder, and ship owner; b.
-21 March 1758, son of John Beatson and Elizabeth Bruce; d. unmarried on 4 Dec.
+21 March 1758 in Leith (Edinburgh), son of John Beatson, ship’s captain, and Elizabeth Bruce; d. unmarried on 4 Dec.
 1800 at Quebec, Lower Canada.

-It is possible that between 1784 and 1791 Patrick Beatson was leaning the art of draughting and acquiring practical experience in shipbuilding at a Scottish yard.
-In 1792 and 1793 he was back on the Quebec run, but he left the sea in the fall of 1793 to settle at Anse des Mères (at the foot of Cap Diamant) in the city of Quebec.
-There he leased from Louis Dunière a shipyard from which three or four large ships had been launched between 1787 and 179l; the yard comprised a dwelling house, stable, forge, “steam-house,” sheds, quays, and building slips.
+By 1791 Beatson had left the service and was back on the Quebec run, but he left the sea in the fall of 1793 to settle at Anse des Mères (at the foot of Cap Diamant) in the city of Quebec.
+There he leased from Louis Dunière* a shipyard from which three or four large ships had been launched between 1787 and 1791; the yard comprised a dwelling house, stable, forge, “steam-house,” sheds, quays, and building slips.
 Beatson threw himself wholeheartedly into the role of shipbuilder, and his soon became the first important commercial shipyard in Quebec.